BLOG - 20 April 2021, UK

-Mark Norris, IT Security Manager, details the trials and tribulations of working from home, including the absence of office magicians (!) and the very latest scams surrounding the coronavirus designed to play on the fear of remote workers…
+The trials and tribulations of working from home, including the absence of office relationships and the very latest scams surrounding the coronavirus designed to play on the fear of remote workers…

 In ancient times guilds protected their secrets.
 When you were accepted into a guild and completed an apprenticeship you would learn the secrets of that guild.
 I wonder how many people upon learning these trade secrets commented “Is that it?”

 But that is exactly what is happening with IT now.
 Suddenly the UK population were removed from their safe office environment where the office sorcerer would turn up at your desk, press a few keys and your workstation is magically working.
 Sometimes, even just threatening your workstation with the pending arrival of your office magician would be enough to cajole a failing workstation into life.
 And then there is the old cliché of turning it off and on again.
 Let me explain why this works.

 Imagine you have a five-litre bucket filled with water and five smaller, one-litre buckets that are empty.
 You spend the day filling the smaller buckets and then pouring the water back into the main five-litre bucket.
 Keep doing this all day.
 After eight hours will there really be five litres of water left?
 No. Some will have been spilt.
 This is the same with your computer.
 When you launch Word or Excel, it asks the computer for X per cent of the system resources.
 When you fire up Word, another X per cent is handed over.
 But when you close an application it does not give back all the resources it took.
 The message here is, if you do not physically restart your computer at least once a week, for example, your computer physically has less resources.
 Therefore, a reboot can fix most problems.

 Ramp up cyber security